Get to know your Committee team

 • Society Chairman: David Keeling

 After a career in industry with Ford Motor, British Steel and the CEGB/National Power, David settled in Bradford-on-Avon.
 He spent 17 years as a volunteer managing the SSAFA (Armed Forces Charity) activities in Bath & NE Somerset.
 He was also a Mayor’s Guide in Bath for 11 years.
-He first heard of the Arts Society on a D1 bus journey from Bath five years ago, when sitting next to a lady who was then the Membership Secretary of The Arts Society North Wiltshire.
+He first heard of the Arts Society on a D1 bus journey from Bath five years ago, when sitting next to a lady, who was then the Membership Secretary of The Arts Society North Wiltshire.
 He and the lady, Maggie Keith, are now married: she is now the Secretary and he the Chairman of the Society.
 David is a great lover of Italian opera.

-• Vice-Chairman and Treasurer: Geoff Burgess
+• Vice-Chairman: Geoff Burgess

 In 1989 he moved to Wiltshire with Ann, to run the Devizes business, Kidd Farm Machinery.
-At the same time , he joined the board of Lackham College and became Chairman in 1996, leading the creation of Wiltshire College, where he continued as Chairman until 2010.
+At the same time, he joined the board of Lackham College and became Chairman in 1996, leading the creation of Wiltshire College, where he continued as Chairman until 2010.

 Throughout his travels Geoff has developed a great respect for the skills of sculptors.
 His prize pieces are an original bronze of three elephants by the South African artist, Barry Jackson, and a six foot crocodile that has travelled with him since leaving New Guinea.